Tits Geometry and Positive Curvature: The Chamber System and Primitivity

 Note that in a Coxeter complex, $\mathcal{W}$ galleries starting at $1$ are in one-to-one correspondence with their types.
-Here one also uses the notion of \emph{strict homotopy}, denoted $f \simeq g$, where elementary homotopies as above are replaced by the stronger notion of \emph{strict elementary homotopy}.
-Here a strict elementary homotopy is an alteration from a word of the form $f_1p(i,j)f_2$ to the word $f_1p(j,i)f_2$, where $p(i,j)$ is a word of the form $\cdots ijij$ (with $ m_{ij}$ letters ending in $j$); e.g., if $m_{ij}=3$, $p(i,j)=jij$; and $p(j,i)=iji$.
-In particular, $f$ and $g$ have the same length if they are strictly homotopic (but not if they are just homotopic).
-Also $\r_f = \r_g$ if $f$ and $g$ are strictly homotopic, but the converse is false, since one may have redundant letters, e.g, the words $f=f_1iif_2$ and $g=f_1f_2$ are not strictly homotopic but $\r_f = \r_g$.
+Here one also uses the notion of \emph{strict homotopy}, denoted $f \simeq g$, where the notion of an elementary homotopy above is replaced by the stronger notion of an \emph{strict elementary homotopy}.
+Here a strict elementary homotopy is an alteration of a word of the form $f_1p(i,j)f_2$ to a word $f_1p(j,i)f_2$, where $p(i,j)$ is a word of the form $\cdots ijij$ (with $ m_{ij}$ letters and ending in $j$); e.g., if $m_{ij}=3$, $p(i,j)=jij$; and $p(j,i)=iji$.
+In particular, $f$ and $g$ have the same length if they are strictly homotopic (but not necessarily if they are just homotopic).
+Also $\r_f = \r_g$ if $f$ and $g$ are strictly homotopic, but the converse is false, since one may have redundant letters; e.g, the words $f=f_1iif_2$ and $g=f_1f_2$ are not strictly homotopic but $\r_f = \r_g$.
 A word $f$ is called {\it reduced} if it is not strictly homotopic to a word of the form $f_1iif_2$.

-\begin{rem} We point out that buildings are simplicial complexes, but our chambers systems $\mathscr{C}(M;\G)$ are frequently not.
-This is illustrated for example with the $\T^2$ action on $\CP^2$.
+\begin{rem} Buildings are simplicial complexes, but our chambers systems $\mathscr{C}(M;\G)$ are frequently not.
+This is illustrated for example with the standard $\T^2$ action on $\CP^2$.
 Here all chambers are spherical right angled 2-simplices, and they all have the same three vertices, the fixed points of $\T^2$.
-Although we do not need it here, we can prove that in all irreducible cases, $\mathscr{C}(M;\G)$ is indeed simplicial, only assuming that the sections are as in this paper. \end{rem}
+As the Building Cover Theorem above shows, we do not need to assume $\mathscr{C}(M;\G)$ to be simplicial when the rank of $\M$ is at least 4.
+However, in the rank 3 case where the Building Cover Theorem says nothing, we do indeed need $\mathscr{C}(M;\G)$ to be simplicial in the irreducible cases, i.e., the cases of types $\A_3$ and $\CC_3$.
+This will be proved in Theorem \ref{simplicial} and will allow us to use work of Tits on so-called \emph{geometries}, i.e., chamber systems of type $\M$ whose underlying geometric realization is simplicial. \end{rem}

-\begin{rem} We point out that equipped with the thin metric, our chamber system $\mathscr{C}(M, \G)$ has the local structure of a CAT(1) space.
+\begin{rem} Equipped with the thin metric, our chamber system $\mathscr{C}(M, \G)$ has the local structure of a CAT(1) space.
 This is of course true for its universal cover $\tilde{\mathscr{C}}(M, \G)$ as well.
 In fact, when its dimension is at least three (corresponding to rank at least four), it follows by work of Charney and Lytchak \cite{CL}, that in fact $\tilde{\mathscr{C}}(M, \G)$ is a CAT(1) space and in fact a spherical building by their geometric characterization of buildings. \end{rem}